AnneTrue/libConglomerate/README.md

 * Pet Interface
   * Overhauls the pet interface.
 Petmasters, rejoice!
   * Adds a decay timer to the pet rows.
 Displays hours (in decimal, .25h is 15 minutes) until the pet hits their surplus or despawn point.
-Hovering over the decay field displays a 24-hour formatted local time that the pet decays.
-Note that times over 24 hours do not include dates.
+Hovering over the decay field displays the local time at which the pet will despawn (or reach MP surplus if the option is enabled).
   * Removes the 'set stance' button for individual pets.
-Be warned, if you change the stance of the pet in the drop down it will go through immediately.
+Be warned, if you change the stance of a single pet in the drop down it will go through immediately.
 Does not affect the 'Set All Pets' drop down.
   * Adds colours to pets based on their ap and mp status, determined by optional thresholds.
   * Hilights the first and second pets in most critical need of rejuvenations.
-Order is determined by lowest AP, ties are broken over MP then HP.
-(Caveat: Lowest AP may not apply when count to MP surplus is in play.
-More on that later.)
+Order is determined by lowest AP.
+(Caveat: Lowest raw AP may not apply when count to MP surplus is enabled.)
   * If the pet has more MP than AP (an MP surplus) then its row is coloured red.
   * If the pet is low on AP (defined by user option) then its row is coloured grey.
 If it is critically low on AP, it is coloured yellow.
   * Count to MP Surplus forces the pet AP counts to be adjusted for MP.
 AP is therefore calculated variably, treating 0 AP as being the same as their current MP.
 This is a recommended feature for petmasters if you intend to keep your pets above an MP surplus to maximise their fighting potential, and to balance out large discrepancies between pet AP/MP totals when rejuvenating.